kevinw/jai-imgui/README.md

 * maintaining default argument values
 * turning `label` and `label_end` `const char *` arguments into Jai strings
-* providing a module paramater for whether to link statically against ImGui or not
+* providing a module parameter for whether to link statically against ImGui or not

 ## Building demos